Chapter 5:

 “You haven’t slept, have you?”
 His voice was calm but carried the weight of concern, a tether to reality in her wavering world.

-Aiko blinked, eyes catching his, fluttering as if they were fragile wings.
+Aiko blinked, her eyes catching his, fluttering like fragile wings.
 “Someone… was there, Akihiko.
 In my dreams.
 I felt them… calling me.
 And for a moment… I almost believed them.”

 “And he nearly succeeded,” she whispered, shivering.
 “If it weren’t for you… I…” Her words faltered, hands trembling in his grip.